I've let my Teeth Go. Have I 'missed the boat' to be able to get a nice smile?

 Absolutely, this is the aim of the treatment.
-At the All On 4 Clinic we want to ensure that you can smile and function with confidence.
-To us this means you being able to bite, taste and chew all types of food, including apples, carrots, nuts, steak, crusty breads, just as you would do with natural teeth.
+At the All On 4 Clinic, we want to ensure that you can smile and function with confidence.
+To us this means you being able to bite, taste, and chew all types of food, including apples, carrots, nuts, steak, crusty bread, just as you would do with natural teeth.

 Am I asleep for the procedure?

 Part of our approach is to ensure that the treatment is as pain-free as possible and that you are relaxed.
 In most situations, the treatment is performed under General Anaesthetic where you are completely asleep or IV Sedation where you are in a twilight state.
 If you have special needs or requests, be sure to raise them at your consultation and we will plan your treatment accordingly.

 How long does the immediately fitted FINAL acrylic All-On-4 bridge last?

 The bridge that is inserted immediately after your surgery is constructed to a very high standard and is designed as the FINAL bridge in terms of Aesthetics, Function, Speech, and Comfort.
 However, this does not mean that it will last you for life.
 As a guideline, we estimate that on average the bridge would last for three to five years before needing replacement.
 However we do have patients who have worn their original bridge well beyond that, and we also have a similar percentage of patients where it did not last as long.
 The nature of the bite is different in every person, and when the forces are beyond the physical tolerance of the acrylic material, an upgrade to a stronger material such as Zirconia is typically required.
 This does not mean that the entire treatment needs to be re-done.
 We only replace the prosthesis itself, the top part that fits on the implants, and the cost to upgrade is only a fraction of the original cost of the treatment.